 All financial aid award offers are based on enrollment pattern, and are dependent upon a determination of eligibility based on grade level, whether or not priority application deadlines have been met (if applicable), and other program specific criteria at the time of the award offer.
 Awards are contingent upon continued funding from federal, state, and institutional sources.
 Action by federal or state governments, including but not limited to: insufficient funds or discontinuation of funds may result in rescinding or reduction of award amounts.

 A financial aid award is based on information that the student and the student's family (if applicable) submitted in the Free Application for Federal Student Aid (FAFSA) as well as any other supporting documentation.
+SNHU is required by federal law to resolve any conflicts of information that become evident as part of the application review process.
 It is the student's responsibility to complete and submit application materials to the appropriate agencies within the required or recommended timeframes.
 It is also the student's responsibility to notify the Student Financial Services Office of any circumstantial changes to the information reported in the FAFSA and supporting documentation.

 False or incomplete information submitted by a student or on behalf of a student may result in the cancellation of an award and may require repayment of all or part of the funds disbursed to the student.
 In the event a student has received aid he/she is not entitled to, it will be the responsibility of the student to repay those funds.
 A student may not receive federal or state aid at multiple institutions during the same enrollment period.